 According to economic experts, the AMCU may deliberately delay this process.

-“There is a huge threat to increase concentration in this market.
+“There is a huge threat of increasing concentration in this market.
 Currently, the biggest problem is the non-transparency of the work of the Antimonopoly Committee and the rather long time frame for conducting antimonopoly investigations,” says Viktor Medved, head of the investment company William Invest Expert.

 On this matter, StopKor has already asked for comment from the adviser to the head of the Presidential Office, Mikhail Podolyak.